linode/docs/docs/platform/how-to-change-your-linodes-kernel/index.md

 -   An *upstream* kernel that is maintained and provided by your Linux distribution's authors (this is also referred to as the *distribution-supplied* kernel).

 -   The Linode kernel.
 Linode maintains an up-to-date kernel: Linode's engineering team monitors for new versions of the Linux kernel and then packages them for users shortly after they are available.
-These kernels are not installed on your filesystem--instead, the Linode Manager supplies them at boot time to your system.
+These kernels are not installed on your filesystem --instead, the Linode Manager supplies them at boot time to your system.

 -   A kernel that you compile from source.